gullerya/data-tier/README.md

 dataTier.tieData('userInfo', user);</code></pre>

 The API to register an object/graph in the DataTier is <b>tieData</b> function which accepts 2 parameters: namespace as a string and initial data as an object.<br>
-Now, in order to have a views bound to this data we need to declare the ties in HTML also, it will go as following:
+In order to have a views bound to this data we need to declare the ties in HTML also, it will go as following:

 <pre><code>&lt;div&gt;
 	&lt;span data-tie:"userInfo.name"&gt;&lt;/span&gt;